Home » Paying For School » Alabama Veterans Benefits & Disabled Veterans Benefits

 Alabama State Veterans’ Benefits

-In addition to federal veteran benefits programs, there are also veterans’ benefits programs offered at the state level.
+In addition to federal veterans’ benefits programs, there are state-level veterans’ benefits programs.
 The following are the Alabama veterans’ benefits programs.
-These programs are for various areas including education, housing, health care, and employment.
+These programs are for various areas, including education, housing, health care, and employment.
 You can also learn about veterans’ benefits in other states.

 Education Benefits for Veterans in Alabama

-In addition to federal education benefits such as the GI Bill, the State of Alabama provides education benefits for qualifying military members, veterans, and family members.
-These programs are subject to change without notice due to legislation, changes in funding, and other variables.
-Contact the Alabama
+The State of Alabama provides education benefits for qualifying military members, veterans, and family members.
+These programs are subject to change without notice due to legislation, funding changes, and other factors.
+Contact the Alabama Department of Veterans Affairs for the most current information.

 Alabama GI Dependents Scholarship Program

 To qualify, the veteran must have an honorable discharge after at least 90 continuous days of service.
-Veterans may also qualify if they were discharged in less than 90 days because of a service-connected disability.
-Veterans qualify if they meet at least one of the following requirements:
+Veterans may also qualify if they were discharged within 90 days due to a service-connected disability.
+Veterans and dependents qualify if they meet at least one of the following requirements:

-• The veteran died as the result of a service-connected disability or while serving on active duty
+• The veteran died from a service-connected disability or while on active duty

 Children of qualified veterans may be eligible for 5 “standard academic years” or 10 semesters at any approved undergraduate school in Alabama.
-The State of Alabama official site says, “training under our program prior to his/her 26th birthday.
-In certain situations, a child or stepchild may be eligible for our program up to the age of 30.
-If the applicant is a stepchild, the veteran and the stepchild’s parent must be legally married prior to the child’s 19th birthday.”
+In certain situations, a child or stepchild may be eligible for the program through age 30.
+If the applicant is a stepchild, the veteran and the stepchild’s parent must be legally married before the child’s 19th birthday.

 Alabama National Guard Education Assistance Program (ANGEAP)

-Covers the cost of full tuition for members of the National Guard.
-To be eligible for an ANGEAP award you must be:
+ANGEAP covers tuition costs for members of the National Guard.
+To be eligible for an ANGEAP award, you must be:

 • 17 or older